-It is worth mentioning that using the heuristic D2D mode selection criteria (defined in Section \ref{sec:general}) results in a minimal per-user rate loss, with a significantly reduced complexity compared to the exhaustive search.
+It is worth mentioning that using the heuristic D2D mode selection criteria (defined in Section \ref{sec:general}) results in a minimal average delivery rate loss, with a significantly reduced complexity compared to the exhaustive search.
 Simulation results show that the approximated rate in \eqref{eq:aproximatedl} is very close to the actual rate \eqref{Eq:MAC_general} for different $\Omega^\mathcal{S}$ and different network parameters (i.e., $\tau,\ L,\ K,\ \text{etc}$).

-Fig.~\ref{fig:DIFD2DSINR} depicts the per-user rate for different D2D and DL SNRs, where all the users experience similar link conditions.
+Fig.~\ref{fig:DIFD2DSINR} depicts the average delivery rate for different D2D and DL SNRs, where all the users experience similar link conditions.
 As illustrated, the gap between the exhaustive search and the proposed scheme remains negligible in different SNR regions.
 When the received SNR of DL and D2D links are within the same range, i.e., the rate difference is not significant, choosing the right beneficial D2D groups is challenging.
 However, the proposed scheme still follows the exhaustive search in such scenarios.
 Since the curves have similar behavior for the two cases, we only represent the $K=4$ case.

-Fig.~\ref{fig:DIFD2DSINR-GGS-10db} compares the proposed scheme for D2D group size $|\mathcal{D}|=\tau+1 = 3$ (proposed mode selection~\eqref{eq:therishold}) versus general D2D group size (proposed mode selection~\eqref{eq:general-c-theri}) for different D2D received SNRs\footnote{Due to an excessively large number of different subset combinations, finding the exhaustive search is computationally challenging ($\sim2^{10}$ different cases must be evaluated); thus, only the two thresholds are being compared.}.
-In~\cite{Ji2016}, authors show that the achievable rate of their proposed D2D scheme is within a constant factor from the optimal value.
+Fig.~\ref{fig:DIFD2DSINR-GGS-10db} compares the proposed scheme for D2D group size $|\mathcal{D}|=\tau+1 = 3$ (proposed mode selection~\eqref{eq:therishold}) versus general D2D group size (proposed mode selection~\eqref{eq:general-c-theri}) for different D2D received SNRs.\footnote{Due to an excessively large number of different subset combinations, performing the exhaustive search is computationally challenging ($\sim2^{10}$ different cases must be evaluated); thus, only the two thresholds are being compared.} When users experience similar channel conditions, the authors in~\cite{Ji2016} show that the achievable rate of their proposed D2D scheme, which is also performed in the D2D mode in this paper, is within a constant factor from the optimal value.
 The numerical example shown in Fig.~\ref{fig:DIFD2DSINR-GGS-10db} further demonstrates that when users experience similar channel conditions, considering $|\mathcal{D}|<\tau+1$ does not significantly improve the total delivery time (which corresponds to the results in~\cite{Ji2016}).